math-a3k/covid-ht/docs/data/example_data.rst

 .. note::

 	There is **NO WARRANTY** that real data will have the same distribution as the stated.
 The only way of evaluating the real performance of the test is by using real data.
-Its purpose is to demonstrate how negligible impacts or complex patterns to the human eye can be captured by the techniques, or in the other direction, impacts captured by the human eye can be outperformed, and hence, its uselfullness as a tool.
+Its purpose is to demonstrate how negligible impacts or complex patterns to the human eye can be captured by the techniques, or in the other direction, impacts captured by the human eye can be outperformed, and hence, its usefulness as a tool.

 Further improvements can be obtained by tunning the classifier and / or increasing the sample size.

 Example data also allows to evaluate the capacity of your server out-of-the-box to see if it will fulfill your expected demand (see :ref:`load_testing`).

-Observations for the example data are generated with ``data.utils.get_simulated_data``[#get_simulated_data]_.
+Observations for the example data are generated with ``data.utils.get_simulated_data`` [#get_simulated_data]_.

 .. _managing_example_data:

 Managing Example Data
 =====================

-A ``django-admin`` command, ``example_data``[#example_data_command]_, is provided to conveniently reset, create and remove the intance's example data.
+A ``django-admin`` command, ``example_data`` [#example_data_command]_, is provided to conveniently reset, create and remove the intance's example data.

 To safely remove all example data (observations, users and units), use the ``--remove`` option, i.e.::